-(Left to right, Director Charlie Brewster, Vice President Vince Smith, President John Eminger, Director Bob Ludecke, Director Frank Howes)
+(Left to right, Director Charlie Brewster, President Vince Smith, Director John Eminger, Vice President Bob Ludecke, Director Frank Howes)

 Big Bear Municipal Water District is a California Special District governed by a five member board of directors with each director serving a 4-year term.
 The directors are elected by divisions equally balanced by the Valley’s latest census population.
 Elections are held every two years with elections for divisions 1, 2, and 3 open in the same year, and divisions 4 and 5 open in alternate even years.
 The offices of president and vice president are rotated annually by division.

 Bob Ludecke was first elected to the BBMWD board in 1990 and served four consecutive four year terms, retiring in 2006.
 After an eight year hiatus he was elected again in 2014 to begin his fifth term.
 Bob and his family moved to Big Bear in 1978 and started Ludecke’s Electrical Service which is still in operation today.
 Bob has served the Big Bear community continuously since he arrived in Big Bear as a member and officer of the Elks Lodge, BBMWD Board member, volunteer/contributor for Habitat for Humanity, leader in his church, and many other projects and activities over the years.